 - Non-spendable This classification includes amounts that cannot be spent because they are either not in spendable form or are legally or contractually required to be maintained intact.
-Nonspendable items are not expected to be converted to cash or are not expected to be converted to cash within the next year. - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or imposed by law through constitutional provisions or enabling legislation. - Committed This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board of Education.
+Non-spendable items are not expected to be converted to cash or are not expected to be converted to cash within the next year. - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or imposed by law through constitutional provisions or enabling legislation. - Committed This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board of Education.
 These amounts cannot be used for any other purpose unless the Board of Education removes or changes the specified use by taking the same type of action (resolution) that was employed when the funds were initially committed.
 This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-The School Board did not have any committed resources as of June 30, 2015. - Assigned This classification includes amounts that are constrained by the School District's intent to be used for a specific purpose but are neither restricted nor committed.
-This intent can be expressed by the Board of Education or through the Board of Education delegating this responsibility to the business administrator through the budgetary process.
-This classification also includes the remaining positive fund balance for all governmental funds except for the General Fund. - Unassigned This classification includes the residual fund balance for the General Fund.
-The Unassigned classification also includes negative residual fund balance of any other governmental fund that cannot be eliminated by offsetting of Assigned fund balance amounts.
+The School Board did not have any committed resources as of June 30, 2016.